FAQ: General MEA

 - How do I login to register for an event, get the member rate, or pay an invoice?

-- What is a primary contact?
+- What is a primary or main contact?

 Member companies designate one senior-level employee to be the official liaison with MEA.